• Skip to primary navigation

 Instructions

-• In a large bowl, combine all dry ingredients: flour, sugar, baking powder, baking soda, and salt.
+• In a large bowl, combine all dry ingredients: flour, sugar, baking powder, and salt.
 Whisk together to remove clumps.

 • Let the finished batter sit for 5 minutes.
 During this time, heat up a skillet or griddle over medium-low heat.
 If not non-stick, grease lightly with butter or cooking spray.